Wildlander-mod/Support/Docs/EnemyAnimals.md

 - Waterbreathing

 *Weaknesses*
 - These guys are slow as all hell.
-Just go in close to bait an attack, dodge or block and than attack. rinse and repeat
+Just go in close to bait an attack, dodge or block and then attack.
+Rinse and repeat

 ### Wolves

 Probably the most common creature in Skyrim's forests and tundra, the Wolf is a dangerous beast that moves very fast and can kill with a few strong bites, but even a novice in the arts of combat should have no great challenge to kill one or two of them.
 However, if they are attacking in packs, they'll try to outmaneuver their prey, which can prove to be fatal to even more experienced adventurers - it is crucial to look out for them, and if possible, kill them with ranged weaponry.

 Just before they leap, dodge to the side.
 Its tricky at first but with practice you can do it almost everytime.
-If not you can try to bash them mid air.
+If not you can try to bash them midair.

 **Wolf**